fastruby/blog/_posts/2020-05-27-rails-upgrade-strategies.markdown

 <!--more-->

 One important note before starting: We highly recommend not skipping any Rails version while upgrading.
 If your goal is to get to Rails 6.0, and you are in 5.0, make sure to first upgrade to 5.1 and then to 5.2.
 Each minor version of Rails provides deprecation warnings for the next version.
 If you skip versions you'll find unexpected errors in your app that will be hard to debug.
+Some people have used a strategy that does many version jumps at once.
+This radical approach makes sense only when your Rails application is very small.

 ## Long-running Branch